rmanacmol/android-arch-components-kotlin/README.md

 Contribution
 --------------------------

-Feel free add feature or report any issues, I will be glad to improve it with your help.
+Feel free to add feature or report any issues, I will be glad to improve it with your help.

 Developed By
 ------------